 Undergraduate Education Program

 The LLE Undergraduate Education Program enables students to engage in mission-critical science and engineering.
-The unique work opportunities the LLE has to offer are well suited to provide training, while helping to fill the critical future workforce needs of the National Nuclear Security Administration (NNSA) at all levels, including operators, technicians, and scientists.
+The unique research, workforce, and career building opportunities the LLE has to offer undergraduates are well suited to provide training, while helping to fill the critical future workforce needs of the National Nuclear Security Administration (NNSA) at all levels, including operators, technicians, and scientists.
 Undergraduate students pursuing degree programs in related science and engineering fields are welcome to apply.